gomzyakov/secretnotes/README.md

 [SecretNotes](https://secretnotes.ru) ia an open source alternative to [privnote.com](https://privnote.com)

+TODO
+- About
+- Screenshot
+- Quick init

 ## Running the project locally

 When you pull this project to another computer that has no PHP or Composer installed, you cant run `sail` command